 The problem of the twenty-first century is the problem of the image, according to cultural theorist W.J.T.
 Mitchell (1995).
 The power of the visual, he states, is greater than ever before, and the “pictorial turn” replaced the “linguistic turn” in the study of culture.
 But what does that mean for language educators?

 With these hopes came some doubts as to the extent to which conversation can expand upon discussing a work of art.
-Therefore, I decided to keep track of the discussion which this piece evoked by trying and roughly take note of the key elements that students ended up discussing as they experience it. this is the list:
+Therefore, I decided to keep track of the discussion and write down the key elements that students were discussing.
+This is the list:

 - Linguistic elements (vocabulary, structures)